sagan/simplegoproxy/README.md

 https://ipinfo.io/ip?_sgp_cors=  http://localhost:8380/_sgp_sign=e9ccc14d94cd952d08bef094d9037c26b624a8bf18e6dc6c223d76224d4196ef/https://ipinfo.io/ip?_sgp_cors=
 ```

+Notes:

-It's also possible to make some urls do not require signing, see below "Open scopes" section.
+- By default `data:` urls do not require signing because it does not have any side effect.
+It's also possible to make specific urls do not require signing, see below "Open scopes" section.
+- If a request is not signed, some features will NOT work, e.g. env substitutions, pre-defined response template functions.
+- Most of other security mechanisms of Simplegoproxy require request signing to be enabled, or they will not work, e.g. URL encryption, request authentication, response encryption.
+It's highly recommanded to enable request signing in production environment.
+- Requests to the "alies" URLs (See above "URL Aliases" section) do not need signing and act as if already signed.

 ### Admin UI Authorization